Ranges in Data-Driven Charts

 Why these types of ranges are useful

 Ranges quickly convey quality to the quantified data.
 This makes your job as a presenter much more easy.
 You no longer have to describe in detail where the data falls outside an acceptable range.
-The Chart of the Month is only one example of how you might use ranges.
+The Power Chart is only one example of how you might use ranges.
 Consider, also, how you might use ranges with a column or bar chart.
-Instead of the data being layered as in the Chart of the month, the ranges could be stacked.
+Instead of the data being layered as in the Power Chart, the ranges could be stacked.
 The lowest range could represent low-performance.
 The middle range could represent acceptable performance.
 The highest range could represent preferred performance or target.

-How to create the ranges used in the Chart of the Month
+How to create the ranges used in the Power Chart

 What we've done is create rectangles that are sized, colored, layered, placed behind the chart area, and grouped, :